JustinLove/battle_for_the_tank/README.md

 Lobby host will need to refresh to see the tank selector.
 It can also be set by visiting settings in a modded game.

-Hotbuild users will need to change their tank key while a modded game to build the right unit, and change it back aferwards.
+Hotbuild users will need to change their tank key while a modded game to build the right unit, and change it back afterwards.

 ## Development